SamR1/FitTrackee/docsrc/source/features.rst

      - Montain Biking
      - Running
      - Walking
+- Dashboard with month calendar displaying activities and record
 - Activity creation by uploading a gpx file.
 An activity can even be created without gpx (the user must enter date, time, duration and distance)
-- An activity with a gpx file can be displayed with map, weather (if the DarkSky API key is provided) and charts (speed and elevation)
+- An activity with a gpx file can be displayed with map, weather (if the DarkSky API key is provided) and charts (speed and elevation).
+Segments can be displayed
 - Activity edition and deletion.
 User can add a note
-- Dashboard with month calendar displaying activities and record
 - User statistics
 - User records by sports:
     - average speed